dcssoftware/clamav-rest-service/README.md

 | `CLAMAV_REST_REST_SCANFILE_FORM_KEY` | `file` | HTTP form-file key where the file lives inside your HTTP request |

 Beside that options you can pass all other clamav configuration options

+### Healthcheck

+Do not rely on the rest api for health check purposes because it starts async from claimav. claimav itsself always takes longer

 ## Developer information